klis87/redux-smart-actions/README.md

 - writing Redux actions without any addon requires writing constants which is very verbose and error-prone
 - other addons often force conventions about action structure
 - other addons still require to pass strings as first argument to define action type - here you won't have to with optional Babel plugin
-- some addons solve problem with unique types aucomatically, but then they are not determenistic (TODO)
+- some addons solve problem with unique types automatically, but then they are not determenistic, this library allows to prefix all action types with file paths, providing safe and deterministic uniqueness
 - this library also provides thunks creators - you can create thunk like normal action and also forget about types

 ## Installation